Bolivia: Volcán Del Tigre

 If you place an order before 07:30 am GMT, it will be dispatched that day.
 If you order after 07:30 am GMT, it will carry over to the following working day for processing.

-We're offering free UK mainland delivery on all orders over £30.00 this August and September.
+We offer free UK mainland delivery on all orders over £30.00.
 If you're spending under £30.00, one bag sent with First Class postage will cost £3.50, and one bag sent with Second Class postage will cost £2.00.
 DPD next working day delivery is available for a flat rate of £7.00 for all orders up to 10kg.

 First Class/Tracked 24 orders have a delivery aim of the next working day (Monday-Saturday) after dispatch.
 Second Class/Tracked 48 orders have a delivery aim of 2-3 working days (Monday-Saturday) after dispatch.
 DPD has a delivery aim of the next working day (Monday-Friday) after dispatch.